pytocabra/Face-recognition/README.md

 ## Pre-trained model
 The pre-trained was trained on on a dataset containing 200 pictures of each person.
 The model accuracy was 88.75% on a training set.
+The model is based on 4 Conv2D layers with 64, 64, 128 and 256 filters respectively.

 ## Face detection
 For the purpose of the face detection was used the Haar Cascade Clasifier.
 The file of this clasifier is included in this repository.